sadodk/sadodk/README.md

 </h3>

 <h2 align="center">
-I'm a Full-Stack Web Developer 💻, Photographer 📸, and Designer 🎨!
+I'm a Full-Stack Web Developer !
 </h2>

 I love the entire process of developing creative websites.
 I love the challenge of finding caches and spending time to meet new people.
 Learning how people hide things and where people are likely to look.